 Brain Tumors in Children

 The skull does not have excess room for anything other than the brain.
-Therefore, as brain tumors develop and expand, extra pressure is created.
-This is called intracranial pressure (ICP).
-Elevated ICP is caused by extra tissue in the brain as well as blockage of the cerebrospinal fluid (CSF) flow pathways.
-Symptoms include:
+Therefore, as brain tumors develop and expand, they cause extra pressure in this closed space.
+This is called intracranial pressure.

 - Nausea and vomiting